.

 Are you selecting your own stones?
 They certainly do not have to be large stones, but they should not be too small either, so that they are comfortable to hold in your hand.
 The suggested general ancestor constellation has 38 stones, the suggested thematic ancestor constellation has 25.
 If the constellation is modified, count the stones.

-3. Prepare questions for your ancestors
+4. Prepare introductory questions for your ancestors

 Prepare your introductory questions for the ancestors.
 If you need to, for example if you are unsure about certain questions, you can also submit your questions to me in advance.
 See the heading ‘Your questions for ancestors’.
 There you will also find a format for your introduction and questions.

-5. Laying out the stones and symbols
+7. Laying out the stones and symbols

+When we start, you place the stones in the order of the agreed constellation.
+You place the stones far enough apart that you can stand between them when you pick up a stone to tune into it.
+Place the symbol for the inner child on one side of you and the symbol for yourself on the other side.
+You sit on a chair and look at the stones in front of you.
 The inner child is represented by the symbol as energy in the ritual.
 Nothing else happens with it.
 Similarly, nothing happens with the symbol for yourself.
 It represents you at the moment when you stand up to tune into a stone and are not sitting in your place for a moment.

-6. Your short introduction
+8. Your introduction

 When you are sitting quietly and feel ready, you introduce yourself by your first name and invite your ancestors to be present.
 You welcome them and present your questions to them.
 You may have written down your introduction, or you may prefer to do it from memory.

-7. If applicable: tuning into the field and determining the stones
+9. If applicable: tuning into the field and determining the stones

 This part only happens when there is no fixed order for tuning into and representing the stones.
 I repeat from the heading ‘Two ritual constellations’, section ‘The general ritual ancestor constellation’:

-“In the ritual of picking up, tuning into and representing the stones, there is no set order.
+"In the ritual of picking up, tuning into and representing the stones, there is no set order.
 We limit the number of stones picked up to the number of the thematic ancestor constellation, which is ten.
 That is sufficient for processing.
 We choose the stones together by sensing the field.
 You don't have to do this alone.
-We are happy to help you if you wish.
 If you are not used to this, it may seem very difficult or almost impossible to do, but you will probably really feel something, and a stone will attract you.
-All three of us have sheets of paper, each with its own colour.
+You, your helper and I have sheets of paper, each with its own colour.
 When a stone catches your attention, place a sheet of paper next to it so that afterwards we know which stone is linked to an ancestor who wants to be represented and who chose this stone.
 It may be that all three of us feel a certain stone.
 In that case, we will all place a sheet of our colour next to it.
 If you feel a particular stone very strongly, you can indicate this by placing several sheets of paper next to it.
 It may be that someone feels very happy about a particular stone, or has a worrying feeling about it.
 To remember this, a white or black piece of paper can be placed next to it.
 Perhaps together we will feel more than ten stones that demand attention, perhaps fewer.
 That doesn't matter.
 Perhaps another stone will be added along the way that wants to be seen.
 It may also be that you do not feel a particular stone pulling at you, but that you choose that that stone should be tuned into and represented, for example your parents or grandparents.
-You can indicate this with a card stating exactly who you mean.”
+You can indicate this with a card stating exactly who you mean."

-8. Tuning in and representing
+10. Tuning in and representing

 This has been explained earlier in the sections ‘Tuning into and representing stones’ and ‘Your questions to ancestors’.
 Up to ten stones are tuned into and represented.
-In the thematic ancestor constellation, the order is fixed and is the same as when laying the stones.

 In the general constellation, you choose the stones yourself.
-From the section ‘Two ritual constellations’, part ‘The general ritual ancestor constellation’:

-“When we feel that we have finished tuning into the field and we have marked the stones that require attention with a piece of paper, we sit down again and you decide which stone you want to start with.
+From the section ‘Two ritual constellations’, part ‘The general ritual ancestor constellation’: “When we feel that we have finished tuning into the field and we have marked the stones that require attention with a piece of paper, we sit down again and you decide which stone you want to start with.
 There is no specific order.
 So you can also start with a stone from the tenth generation, if there are sheets of paper next to it.
-It makes sense to start with a stone that has many sheets of paper next to it, because that means it is important in the ritual.
+It makes sense to start with a stone that has many sheets of paper next to it, because that means it is important in the constellation.
 But it is up to you.”

-9. Thanking your ancestors
+11. Thanking your ancestors

 At the end, you thank your ancestors for coming, for what they have shown of themselves, for their help.

-10. Releasing the stones from their task
+12. Releasing the stones from their task

 The ancestors are linked to stones.
 To allow a stone to be just a stone again, the stones are released from their task.
-You can leave this to the facilitator, but you can also do it yourself if you wish.
+You can leave this to me, but you can also do it yourself if you wish.
 The stones may also be thanked.
 You do this by focusing your attention on them and saying aloud: “Stones, thank you for representing, you are now just stones again.”

 If you wish, you may take a photograph of the constellation.

-11. Making a place for your ancestors and maintaining the connection
+13. Making a place for your ancestors and maintaining the connection

 To ensure that the contact has a lasting effect, it is important that you create a place for them in your home afterwards and that you regularly connect with them by thinking about them.